kindkitchn/charleston-vegan-friendly-restaurants/beauty.md

 1 part peppermint castille soap
 1 part almond oil
 10 drops tea tree oil
 This was the best blend so far, everything was good except difficult to comb through

-Hairspray
-Lemon
+Ultimately, still using shampoo and conditioner.
+Using this brand: [Beautiful Curls](http://beautifulcurls.com/)

+### Sea Salt Hair Spritz
+* 2 parts rose water
+* 5-6 drops tea tree oil (any essential oil would be great here)
+* 1 teaspoon of seasalt

 Facial cleansing oil
 A bottle of any size.
 (I currently use 100mL amber glass bottles)